wasimhassanshah/Voice_AI_Bot/README.md

 # Voice_AI_Bot

-# Equity-Research-Analysis-Chatbot
 This project is an OpenAI-powered conversational chatbot with text and voice interaction capabilities, built using Streamlit.
-It leverages OpenAI’s GPT-3.5-turbo for text-based responses and Whisper for speech-to-text conversion.
+It leverages OpenAI’s GPT-4o for text-based responses and Whisper for speech-to-text conversion.
 The chatbot supports text-to-speech synthesis, enabling audio playback of responses for a more interactive experience.
 Users can communicate via text or voice, with real-time transcription and automated response generation.

 # Chatbot